ryanzec/angular-koajs-seed/README.md

 Here is what is included so far.
 As I continue to belong more with AngularJS and KoaJS, this project will continually be updated.

 * Includes a basic structure for angular applications that has worked for me
-* This uses Grunt and Bower for a lot of the work
+* This uses Gulp and Bower for a lot of the work
-* Includes a number of custom grunt commands (will look into using existing grunt plugins or converting my commands to plugins at some point)

-## Grunt ##

-There are also a few of custom grunt commands included in this:

-* combine-assets - Combines configured assets together (currently only work for javascript)
-* rewrite-assets - Go through the code and rewrite assets to include timestamps in the URIs to prevent caching issues
-* html-minifier - Copies and minifys html files
+* Includes custom build meta data system (to be smart about building files) and a custom static asset rewriter (to allow for indefinite caching of files), everything else uses 3rd party gulp plugins.
 ## License ##

 MIT